The 7 Best TVs For PS5/PS5 Pro of 2026

 The LG B5 OLED is the best 4k TV for PS5 in the mid-range category.
 It's one of the most affordable OLEDs on the market, with only a few drawbacks compared to the more expensive QD-OLEDs from Samsung.
 It delivers great picture quality, with its near-infinite contrast ratio producing inky blacks alongside bright highlights, which is ideal for the ray-tracing upgrades that the PS5 Pro offers.
 Colors don't pop as much as they do on the S95F and S90F, but they're still punchy enough to please most gamers.
 It's not as bright either, but highlights still pop out well in HDR games, and it gets just bright enough to handle glare in a room with some overhead lights on.
 However, reflections are visible on the screen in bright rooms.

 If you're tight on money but still want a TV that is packed with modern gaming features, the TCL QM7K is the best PS5 TV in the lower mid-range category.
 It has two HDMI 2.1 ports that offer up to 4k @ 144Hz with VRR, making it fully compatible with both PlayStation consoles.
 It even offers 1080p @ 288Hz for those who also have a gaming PC.
-The TV's input lag is very low, but it doesn't have the same level of motion handling as our OLED picks.
-However, pixel transitions are quick for an LED TV, so fast motion only has minimal blur behind it.
+The TV's input lag is very low, but it doesn't match the motion handling of our OLED picks.
+However, pixel transitions are quick for an LED TV, so fast motion only causes minimal blur.

-You don't get the same perfect black levels that OLED TVs provide, but since this model has great local dimming, blacks are still deep and bold, albeit with some haloing around highlights and text.
-Fortunately, this is a very bright TV, so it easily handles glare from overhead lights and other indirect sources of light.
+You don't get the same perfect black levels as OLED TVs, but this model's great local dimming keeps blacks deep and bold, though there's some haloing around highlights and text.
+Fortunately, this TV is very bright, so it easily handles glare from overhead lights and other indirect sources.
 However, any direct reflections, like a lamp opposite your screen, are visible and distracting.
 HDR games look very good on this TV, with bright highlights and vibrant colors that make games pop.
 As great as this TV is for the PS5, you'll likely want one of our higher picks if you want to see the full potential of the PS5 Pro's graphics displayed on your screen.

 If the gaming features found on the TCL QM7K are enticing, but the TV is a bit too expensive, consider stepping down to the TCL QM6K.
 The TV's gaming performance is nearly on par with that of the more expensive TCL model and features the same set of capabilities.
 It has HDMI 2.1 bandwidth on two ports for up to 4k @ 144Hz gaming with a full VRR range, so it takes care of the maximum 120Hz refresh rate the PS5 and PS5 Pro offer.
 Input lag is just as low, pixel transitions are almost as fast, and it even supports 1080p @ 288Hz for those who also have powerful gaming PCs.